Daniel-van-der-Poel/The-Clean-Sheet/README.md

 I'm no longer working on this sheet, *so feel free to edit it, fork it etc*.
 Have fun!

-Please realise this was my first applied coding, ever.
+And please realise this was my first applied coding, ever.